pistolero/any2any/docs/doc_pages/base.rst

 Virtual methods
 ------------------

-:class:`Cast` is a virtual class, and all subclasses must be provide an implementation of :meth:`Cast.call`.
+:class:`Cast` is a virtual class, and all subclasses must provide an implementation of :meth:`Cast.call`.
 For example :

     >>> from any2any.base import Cast
     >>> class AnyToString(Cast):